What is the Accounting Cycle?

 The accounting cycle is the holistic process of recording and processing all financial transactions of a company, from when the transaction occurs, to its representation on the financial statements, to closing the accounts.
 One of the main duties of a bookkeeper is to keep track of the full accounting cycle from start to finish.
-The cycle repeats itself every fiscal year as long as the company remains in business.
+The cycle repeats itself every fiscal year as long as a company remains in business.

 Transactions: Financial transactions start the process.
 If there are no financial transactions, there would be nothing to keep track of.
 Transactions may include a debt payoff, any purchases or acquisition of assets, sales revenue, or any expenses incurred.

 Journal Entries: With the transactions set in place, the next step is to record these entries in the company’s journal in chronological order.
 In debiting one or more accounts and crediting one or more accounts, the debits and credits must always balance.